Skip to main content

 Ceratostigma plumbaginoides Dwarf (Hardy) Plumbago *** late summer bloom + fall color

 Coreopsis spp.
-Tickseed ** C. verticilata needle-like leaf is best, long bloom
+Tickseed ** C. verticilata needle-like leaf is best, long bloom, can be hit or miss

 Crocosmia spp.
 Crocosmia/Montbreita * may eat flowers